WEC-Sim/WEC-Sim/docs/most/theory.rst

 ==============
 In the pre-processing phase, it is possible to create all the data required for the simulation (except the hydrodynamic coefficients) by launching the ``mostIO.m`` script, which will call up other codes, each dedicated to specific data (e.g. wind turbine, control, or mooring) and described in this section.
+As with other WEC-Sim examples, the ``bemio.m`` script should still be used to load the hydrodynamic coefficient data.

 Mooring look-up table
 ---------------------
-As mentioned above, MOST allows for simulation of a mooring look-up table to model a quasi-static, non-linear mooring system.
+MOST allows for simulation of a mooring look-up table to model a quasi-static, non-linear mooring system.
 Specifically, the mooring look-up table simulates a mooring system consisting of a certain number of lines suspended between two points
 (anchor and fairlead) and angularly equally spaced.
 This option is based on the catenary equations similarly to the open-source code MAP++ :cite:`MAP`.
 In the Simulink model, forces and torques due to moorings are determined through 6 different look-up tables having the 6 degrees of freedom surge,